AElfProject/Orleans.EventSourcing.Snapshot/README.md

-# Orleans.EventSourcing.Snapshot
+# AElf.Orleans.EventSourcing.Snapshot
 Snapshot storage provider for orleans event sourcing

 This provider stores grain state snapshots and the event sequence, using a standard storage provider that can be configured independently.

 ### Usage
 Install from nuget:
-`dotnet add package Orleans.EventSourcing.Snapshot`
+`dotnet add package AElf.Orleans.EventSourcing.Snapshot`

 Add this provider to SiloBuilder: